replicatedhq/kurl.sh/src/markdown-pages/add-ons/weave.md

 isDeprecated: true
 ---

+## Deprecation Notice

+### This add-on is deprecated.

+kURL will not be moving forward with support of this add-on in kURL starting March 23, 2023 and may remove it in future kURL releases after September 1st 2023.
+Support for existing installs will continue to be best effort.
+Please consider using the [Flannel](https://kurl.sh/docs/add-ons/flannel) for your CNI needs moving forward.
+We offer a migration path for existing customer installs as describe [here](https://kurl.sh/docs/add-ons/flannel#migration-from-weave).

+## Summary

 Weave Net creates a virtual network that connects containers across multiple hosts and enables their automatic discovery.
 With Weave Net, portable microservices-based applications consisting of multiple containers can run anywhere: on one host, multiple hosts or even across cloud providers and data centers.

 ## Advanced Install Options